 BS Yediyurappa takes oath as Karnataka chief minister for the fourth time

-His BJP government will need to prove its majority in the Assembly by July 31.
+The new government will prove its majority on the floor of the Assembly on Monday.

 Karnataka Bharatiya Janata Party chief BS Yediyurappa took oath as the state’s chief minister on Friday.
-Earlier in the day, he met Governor Vajubhai Vala to stake claim to form the government.
-Yediyurappa will need to prove his government’s majority in the Assembly by July 31, according to News9.
+He said he will prove majority in the state Assembly on Monday, July 29, at 10 am.
+Earlier in the day, Yediyurappa had met Governor Vajubhai Vala to stake claim to form the government.

 Former chief ministers HD Kumaraswamy of the Janata Dal (Secular) and Siddaramaiah of the Congress did not attend the oath-taking ceremony.
 Yediyurappa had invited the two leaders.
 The Congress boycotted the swearing-in.